racharerk/E-commerce-Python-Analyst/README.md

 : Main analysis notebook

 ## 🚀 Conclusion
-The business is heavily concentrated in major cities, and repeat customers exist but are limited.[ecommerce_analyst.ipynb](https://github.com/user-attachments/files/26309430/ecommerce_analyst.ipynb)
+The business is heavily concentrated in major cities, and repeat customers exist but are limited.